479-783-8000

 First, you will need to prove that you had a doctor-patient relationship with the physician you are filing a lawsuit against.
 For example, you cannot file a lawsuit against a doctor who you heard giving someone else advice at a social gathering.
 You must have hired the physician to treat you, and he or she must have agreed to provide the requested treatment.

 You will also need to prove that the doctor acted negligently.
-Simply being unhappy with the results of your treatment does not mean that you will have a valid medical malpractice claim.
+Simply being unhappy with the results of your treatment does not mean that you will have a valid case for medical malpractice.
 Instead, you must be able to prove that the doctor’s actions fell below the expected standard of care for reasonable physicians in the same practice area.
-A doctor is not required to have provided the best possible care, but the care must have been reasonably careful and skillful.
-To prove medical malpractice, you will likely need to hire a medical expert to review the care that was provided and determine whether the doctor was negligent.

 SELECTED FOR YOU: Birth Injury Lawsuits: What You Need to Know

 Even if the doctor was negligent, you will not have a case if his or her negligence did not cause your injury.
 Many cases involve people who were already injured or ill.
 You must be able to show that the doctor’s negligence caused the injury and harm that you suffered.
-This can be difficult to prove when a doctor’s negligence caused an existing injury or illness to worsen.
-You must be able to prove that the doctor’s incompetence was more likely than not the cause of the injury’s exacerbation.

 Finally, you will need to present evidence showing that the injury you suffered because of the doctor’s negligence caused specific damages.
-You can’t sue a doctor for malpractice if you did not suffer any harm.
+You can’t sue a doctor for medical malpractice if you did not suffer any harm.
 Some of the types of damages that you might be able to sue for include the following:

 • Additional medical expenses